The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 created.

-A data frame with 10 columns lives in a single shared region.
-A task that touches 3 columns pays for 3.
+A data frame lives in a single shared region; columns are read on demand, so a worker that needs 3 of 100 columns only loads 3.
 Character strings are accessed lazily per element.

 Important: Always assign the result of